bookofproofs/bookofproofs.github.io/_sources/history/19th-century/padoa.md

 **Alessandro Padoa**  was an Italian mathematician and logician.

 ### Mathematical Profile (Excerpt):
-* The family was Jewish and Alessandro was brought up in the Jewish faith.
 * He was greatly influenced by Peano who was to direct Padoa's research.
 * Padoa was awarded a mathematics degree from the University of Turin on 26 November 1895 and he continued to study at Turin for his Diploma in Mathematical Education which was necessary for him to become a high school teacher.
 * After graduating, Padoa became a secondary school teacher of mathematics following the advice of Enrico D'Ovidio, teaching first at the high school in Pinerolo as well as at the Technical Institute "Michele Buniva" in that city where he acted as a substitute for Carlo Vercesi.